 There are too many meal kit delivery companies for such a small industry.

 Blue Apron is the most popular meal kit delivery service in the United States, delivering 8 million meals per month.
 HelloFresh comes in at a close second, delivering 7.5 million meals a month.
 HelloFresh also operates overseas, delivering to eight other countries in addition to America.

 These are far from the only two meal kit delivery services.
-Eaters with dietary restrictions, like vegetarians and vegans, can subscribed to dozens of niche delivery services, selling everything from specialty meals to American stapes.
-These companies have much smaller subscriber base than Blue Apron and HelloFresh, which means less revenue and likely less venture capital.
-Some services even closed up shop in industry’s short time span, like Kitchn Synch, a kosher variation.
+Eaters with dietary restrictions, like vegetarians and vegans, can subscribe to dozens of niche delivery services, selling everything from specialty meals to American stapes.
+These companies have much smaller subscriber bases than Blue Apron and HelloFresh, which means less revenue and likely less venture capital.
+Some services even closed up shop because of the industry’s short time span, like Kitchn Synch, a kosher variation.

 It’s worth noting that the meal kit delivery industry is only worth a reported $1.5 billion as of last year.
 Compare this to the overall $30 billion food delivery business that includes GrubHub and their competitors.
 While both industries are growing and expect to greatly increase in value in the coming years, meal kit delivery services make a fraction of the restaurant delivery business.
 Blue Apron and HelloFresh own most of this business, with the others picking up the scraps.
 Chances are more of them will go the way of Kitchn Synch as the two market leaders become more popular.

 So, how can you invest in Blue Apron or HelloFresh?